somnathbm/hospital-hms-infra/cluster/README.md

 # cluster

 The `/cluster` contains all the cluster wise configuration required, such as:
-  - Ingress
+  - Ingress (North-South)
-  - Gateway (North-South)
+  - Gateway with traffic splitting and monitoring (North-South)
   - Service Mesh (East-West)
   - RBAC
-  - Traffic splitting and monitoring
+  - Network policies (simple, OPA Gatekeeper or Kyverno)
+  - CLuster bootstrap config (kind or EKS)